A-P-A Transport Corp.

-A-P-A Transport Corp. (also known as APA Transport) was a North Bergen, NJ based trucking and shipping company.
+A-P-A Transport Corp. (also known as APA Transport) was a North Bergen, New Jersey–based trucking and shipping company.
 At one point it was the nation's fourth largest interstate freight trucking company.

 Origins

-Founded in 1947 by Arthur Imperatore Sr. and his brothers Eugene, Arnold, George and Harold in West New York, NJ, it started as a local trucking business with a single surplus US Army truck, originally called "Imperatore Bros.
+Founded in 1947 by Arthur Imperatore Sr. and his brothers Eugene, Arnold, George and Harold in West New York, New Jersey, it started as a local trucking business with a single surplus US Army truck, originally called "Imperatore Bros.
 Moving and Trucking."
 Later that same year they bought a second surplus truck, and then the name and two trucks of A&P Trucking Corp. for $800 from Albert Amorino, also of West New York.
 In the 1950s, after a few years of legal wrangling over the name by the A&P grocery chain, they simply added a trailing A.